ColtenEmpey/ColtenEmpey/README.md

  [Email](colten@empey.me)
 [LinkedIn](https://www.linkedin.com/in/coltenjempey/)

-If you're interested in learning more connect with me and ask for my resumé.
+If you're interested in learning more connect with me and ask for my resumé!
 <!--
 **ColtenEmpey/ColtenEmpey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.